bathtaters/server-scaffolding/README.md

  ---

  # TO DO:
- - Add Validation testing for endpoint form

- - Replace model.types/schema/defaults/limits.bitmapFields w/ 1 object called schema
-    - Schema will have each column as a key
-    - Each entry will have { type, default, limits, isArray, isOptional, hasSpaces, db(old schema value), html(props for input tag) }
-    - Get type/isArray/isOptional/hasSpaces from parsedTypeStr
-  - THEN
-    - Convert boolFields to = Object.keys(schema).filter((key) => [key].type === 'boolean')
-    - Convert bitmapFields to = schema[key].isBitmap
-    - Add 'required' field to model html input tags

- - Move dev server to **SSL** (production is http w/ NGINX, testing is http)
-    - add SSL on/off to server.cfg, place result of ^ logic in meta.isSecure (cookies.secure=true if on)
-    - Add pkg script to generate key/cert (npm run cert)
-    - Replace http w/ https in init if meta.isSecure
-    - create error for missing cert (use `npm run cert` to generate dev certificate)

- - Add **csurf** middleware to allow easy implementation (API: only send to CORS domains, create sendToken(gets)/checkToken(other) middlewares, GUI: add CSRF token as hidden table value)
-  - add csurf enable to server.cfg
  - Follow up w/ other issues in **Snyk**
  - Deploy & add **deployment** steps to **README** (ie. NGINX, Let's Encrypt, etc)